-- (b) New Hong Kong Companies Ordinance (Cap.
-622) In addition, the requirements of Part 9 "Accounts and Audit" of the new Hong Kong Companies Ordinance (Cap.
-622) come into operation during the financial year, as a result, there are changes to presentation and disclosures of certain information in the consolidated financial statements. - (c) New standards and interpretations not yet adopted A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2015 and have not been applied in preparing these consolidated financial statements.
+(b) New standards and interpretations not yet adopted

+A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2016 and have not been applied in preparing these consolidated financial statements.
 None of these is expected to have a significant effect on the consolidated financial statements of the Group, except the following set out below:

-HKFRS 9, "Financial instruments", addresses the classification, measurement and recognition of financial assets and financial liabilities.
+HKFRS 9, "Financial instruments" addresses the classification, measurement and recognition of financial assets and financial liabilities.
 The complete version of HKFRS 9 was issued in July 2014.
 It replaces the guidance in HKAS 39 that relates to the classification and measurement of financial instruments.
 HKFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through other comprehensive income and fair value through profit or loss.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in other comprehensive income not recycling.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in HKAS 39.
-For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income for liabilities designated at fair value through profit or loss.
+For financial liabilities there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value through profit or loss.
 HKFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
 It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually use for risk management purposes.
+Contemporaneous documentation is still required but is different to that currently prepared under HKAS 39.
+The standard is effective for accounting periods beginning on or after 1 January 2018.
+Early adoption is permitted.
+The Group is yet to assess HKFRS 9's full impact.